geminerald/pressie/README.md

 #### Site Owner Current Goals:
 * Provide a great service for people looking for gifts.
-* Be able to use this myself and direct my family towards it as well

 #### Site Owner Future Goals: